MindSphere Gateway¶

 Examples

-: a user of tenantabc
+: A user of tenantabc

-: a user of tenantabc
+: A user of tenantabc

-in region Europe 2, production environment.xyz-fancyfleetmanager-xyz.cn1.mindsphere-in.cn/images/icon.jpg
+in region Europe 2 production environment.xyz-assetmanager-xyz.cn1.mindsphere-in.cn/images/icon.jpg

-: a user of tenantxyz
+: A user of tenantxyz

-in region China 1, production environment.
+in region China 1 production environment.

-Web Application Client Call to MindSphere API¶
+Web Application Client Call to API¶

 {webAppHost}/api/{apiName}[-{apiProvider}]/v{major}/{endpoint}